SCIENTISTSCulture and Etiquette

 – Disruption of the academic, working or living environment at SEARRP sites

 – Willful disrespect or disregard of local cultural sensibilities and norms

 If misconduct is reported, SEARRP will convene a disciplinary panel within 7 working days to consider the case and determine if further action is necessary.
 This panel will be chaired by the SEARRP Director and comprise your supervisor or university line manager, SEARRP’s Assistant Directors and senior staff and your local collaborator.
 You will be invited to attend this panel.
 Disciplinary action will ultimately be at the discretion of the SEARRP Director – who will report the outcome of proceedings to your university Head of Department and the SEARRP Board of Trustees.

 If your supervisor, line manager or head of department consider that you have been unfairly treated, they may lodge an appeal within 7 working days of the panel decision with the Chair of the SEARRP Board of Trustees, who will arrange for the Board to reconsider the disciplinary panel’s findings and Director’s actions.

-If anything is unclear, or you would like further advice, please contact the SEARRP Director, Glen Reynolds, Assistant Director Agnes Agama, or Katie King.
+If anything is unclear, or you would like further advice, please contact the SEARRP Director, Glen Reynolds, or Assistant Director/Safeguarding Officer Katie King.
 When in the field, please speak to any of SEARRP’s Project Managers or senior staff.